 Mosaic allows you to search for classes, plan classes and enrol in classes directly.
-The planning function is handy to consider desired courses over your entire academic career.
-When the final class timetable is released, you can add courses, labs and tutorials to your ‘Shopping Cart’ from the ‘Class Search’, ‘My Requirements’ or ‘My Planner’.
+The planning function is helps you to consider desired courses over your entire academic career.
+When the final class timetable is released, you can add courses, labs and tutorials to your ‘Shopping Cart’ from ‘Class Search’, ‘My Requirements’ or ‘My Planner’.
 Once your enrolment appointment opens, you can complete steps 2 and 3 of the enrolment process, including checking for conflicts and reviewing your weekly schedule.

 - Take advantage of the tools in the Student Center to plan your course selections before enrolment begins.